DanielAlmes/Group18_Hildegard/README.md

 * There are different modes (Timer versus no timer)
 * One has to solve different mysteries while navigating through some rooms / maze.
-* Interaction with object or things will lead to new discoveries
+* Interaction with objects or things will lead to new discoveries

 ### How to play:
 * Move with arrow keys (forward / backward)